 4. Find Your Community

-It’s important to find a group of people that we can “be real” with.
-We often filter ourselves for the people in our life, particularly if we are caretakers in any way.
-Our awareness of our impact on others causes us to edit or mask our feelings so that we can impact the people in our lives positively.
-There are others like us, making the same kinds of sacrifices for those we love in our lives.
-It’s important to find those people experiencing the same situations and emotions that we are, so we don’t get burnt out.6
+Find a group of people you can be yourself with.
+Awareness of our impact on others causes us to edit or mask our feelings to positively impact others.
+There are others like us making the same kinds of sacrifices for those we love in our lives.
+Find people experiencing the same situations and emotions to avoid getting burnt out.6

 Mack-Harris says, “People can reduce the effects of trauma by talking about it with others.
 Research has shown that people who have a strong healthy support system and access to resources immediately after the trauma are less likely to end up with Post Traumatic Stress Disorder (PTSD).
 We were created for relationship, and we heal in community.”